Cloudyday56/fitbuddy/README.md

 # FitBuddy

 Your AI-powered fitness companion that helps you create personalized workout programs and track your fitness journey.
+You will be provided with a professional workout plan as well as a thoughtful diet plan.

 ## Features